Breast Implant Replacement London UK

 During the procedure, you will be given anaesthesia to ensure that you are comfortable and pain-free.
 After the surgery, you can expect to experience some soreness, swelling, and discomfort around the incision sites.
 Your surgeon may prescribe pain medication to help manage your discomfort during the recovery period.

-It's important to follow your surgeon's post-operative instructions carefully to help manage pain and promote healing.
+Follow your surgeon's post-operative instructions carefully to help manage pain and promote healing.
 This may include taking prescribed pain medication, applying ice packs to the affected area, and avoiding certain activities that could cause strain or pressure on the chest.

 Does it hurt to replace breast implants?It is normal to experience some discomfort after breast implant replacement surgery, but the level of pain varies from person to person.
 The degree of pain can also depend on the type of surgery you have and your individual pain tolerance.
 Some women report feeling only mild discomfort or soreness, while others may experience more significant pain.